 | Cascade | ✓ | ✓ | ✗ | Enterprise+ | Enterprise+ |

-For any org selling to enterprise accounts or operating in regulated industries: Weekdone fails the IT security review immediately.
+For any org selling to enterprise accounts or operating in regulated industries: OKRs Tool is the one to scrutinize, it ships EU data residency and GDPR but no published SOC 2 Type II certification, so it can stall an enterprise IT security review.
 Profit.co is the only tool in this list with a HIPAA path at the enterprise tier.
-The rest pass a standard SOC 2 and GDPR check but don’t have HIPAA coverage.
-If that matters, Betterworks and Profit.co are the only two options.
+The rest pass a standard SOC 2 and GDPR check but don’t publish HIPAA coverage.

 Integration depth across the OKR stack